 - Don’t try to make up missed runs

 - Slow and steady is the key to continuing.
-It means preventing burnout and injuries, which will just force you to start over again.
+It means preventing burnout and running injury, which will just force you to start over again.

-- Remember that your body is different now than it was before and different isn’t BAD
+- Remember that your body is different now than it was before the layoff and different isn’t BAD

 - Remember your mental strength can help you now to overcome some of the physical